digivet-consortium/movenet/README.md

 users to find a suitable balance between the scale of anonymisation and the accuracy of these outcomes.

+The functionality made available by this package can be divided into four sections: reading in and reformatting data; making data non-identifiable; generation of networks and (basic) social network analysis; and integration of data into transmission models (in progress).
+The following flow chart illustrates how the key functions in these categories relate to one another and can be used as reference for how this package fits together.

-![Flowchart split into sections corresponding to the next sections of this document.
+![Flow chart split into sections corresponding to the next sections of this document.
 It shows the general flow of usage of the Movenet package, and how some of the important functions can be used to transform the data.
 This is covered in more detail in the next sections of this document.](man/figures/readme-flowchart.svg)

+The remaining sections of this document explain how to use the package in more detail, with code samples.
+For even more detail, consult the documentation of each function.

 ## Reading in and reformatting data